hainan-xv/zipporah/README.md

 Common issues:

 1. The system assumes you have GridEngine installed and you are running the system on a grid.
 If not, you might get errors complaining about qsub not being installed.
 If that happens, you can change the "queue.pl" file to this file instead (https://github.com/kaldi-asr/kaldi/blob/master/egs/wsj/s5/utils/parallel/run.pl, just copy the content of this file and override the old queue.pl file and no other changes are needed.
 Thanks Kaldi developers for writing this wrapper), and then the system would run locally.
 If you need to make this change, you may also want to change all the number of jobs config to 1 to avoid overloading your machine.
 2. You would need to pre-install Moses (https://github.com/moses-smt/mosesdecoder).
-We use a number of commands in Moses and you might need to change the paths if the system complains about */mosesdecoder/* commands.
+We use a number of commands in Moses and you might need to change the paths if the system complains about */mosesdecoder/* commands, e.g. fast_align and kenlm.
+3. Right now there seems to be a bug regarding providing trained truecasers.
+I prepared a fix at branch "fix-truecaser-bug" which I think should fix the issue but this has not been extensively tested.
+If you want to use your custom truecaser you can use that branch.
+I will try to merge it when it's fully tested.
+If you want Zipporah to train the truecaser automatically, you can use branch "paper-version".